fawazshah/fawazshah/README.md

 - 🎓 I’m currently **in my final year at Imperial College London**

-- 🌱 I’m writing a Masters' thesis on **detecting political bias in text with NLP & machine learning**
+- 🌱 I’m carrying out a Masters' project on **detecting political bias in text with NLP & machine learning**

 - 📈 I'm an incoming software engineer at [Bloomberg LP](https://www.techatbloomberg.com/)